 Manager of communications & outreach

-With over a decade of experience working with land management and forestry organizations, Carly’s roles have ranged from field work and research, to eco-education and outreach, to graphic design and administrative support.
-She graduated with Honours from the Environmental Studies faculty at the University of Manitoba and also has a certificate in Communications Strategies for Resource Practitioners from the UBC Faculty of Forestry.
-Carly is passionate about her work in this sector, and is also a professional musician and published poet.
-She currently resides in the Kootenay region of BC and enjoys spending her time hiking and paddling.
+With over a decade of experience working with land management and forestry organizations, Carly has engaged in various responsibilities, including fieldwork and data collection, research, education and outreach, communications and media, creative writing, graphic design, and administrative support.
+She graduated with Honors from the Environmental Studies program at the University of Manitoba and holds a certificate in Communications Strategies for Resource Practitioners from the UBC Faculty of Forestry.
+Carly is deeply passionate about her work in this field, and she is also a professional musician and published poet.
+Currently residing in the Kootenay region of British Columbia, she loves to spend her free time hiking and paddling.